AdamPetroff/smart-gpt/README.md

 ## Introduction

-This is the implementation of a system proposed in the video [GPT 4 is Smarter than You Think: Introducing SmartGPT](https://youtu.be/wVzuvf9D9BU?si=zX9rR_iFKLTpzmsB).
+This is an implementation of a system proposed in the video [GPT 4 is Smarter than You Think: Introducing SmartGPT](https://youtu.be/wVzuvf9D9BU?si=zX9rR_iFKLTpzmsB).
 The app uses 3 different GPT agents (generator, researcher, resolver) to come up with the best answer.
-The user prompts the app with a question, and the generator fetches a x number of answers.
+The user asks a question, and the generator fetches an x number of answers.
 The researcher then evaluates the answers and lists the pros and cons of each answer.
-The resolver then resolves the question by choosing the best answer.
-This system should yield better results then a zero-shot answer (when a single GPT agent is used to answer the question).
+The resolver then chooses the best answer.
+This system should yield better results then a zero-shot answer (when a single GPT agent is used to answer the question in one prompt).

 ## Installation